MahdiRahbar/SLUSpell/README.md

 # Spell Checker

-Spell Checker is a small project that aims to improve ways to find spelling mistakes and predict what the writer tends to say.
+SLUSpell is a small project that aims to improve ways to find spelling mistakes and predict what the writer tends to say.

 *****
 ## Usage Guide